sflagp/QBXML-Object-Models/README.md

   }
 }
 ```
 I have objects for the majority of QBXML calls but have only used and tested a few since that's all I need.
 While it is not complete, I am continuing to make updates and changes.
 Currently working on Unit Tests for the validation checking and error displays.
-Will then move on to creating Unit Tests for making actual calls to the Quickbooks RP.
+Will then move on to creating Unit Tests for making actual calls to the Quickbooks RP to test and verify the objects are working correctly.